(for Assistant Professors in the tenure track and for Associate Professors and Professors on a Q contract)

 Campus policy requires that a formal, internal review take place no later than the mid-point of a faculty member’s probationary period on the tenure track at UIC, unless a decision not to retain is reached before the time a formal review would be scheduled.
 For most probationary faculty this review will occur in their third year at UIC.
 The intent is to provide an assessment of the faculty member at a date late enough to permit reasonable review of his or her progress toward tenure since the initial appointment, and early enough to give useful guidance to him or her in preparing for any subsequent review.
 Faculty members may request such a review at any time and should request it if the department fails to undertake a mid-probationary review in a timely fashion.

-As part of the mid-probationary review process, it is strongly recommended that the faculty member develop a preliminary draft of their promotion and tenure packet using the abbreviated form available here:
+As part of the mid-probationary review process, it is strongly recommended that the faculty member develop a preliminary draft of their promotion and tenure packet using the abbreviated form available below.
+[The draft packet is for departmental purposes, and should not be included in the submission to the college.]

-This year’s mid-probationary reviews are due to the Dean’s Office by May 10, 2017.
+Mid-probationary reviews for AY20-21 are due in the COM Faculty Affairs Office by Monday, May 10, 2021.

 Teaching Portfolio: Manual for Evaluating Teaching in the College of Medicine